Automorphisms of procongruence curve and pants complexes: Anabelian properties of moduli stacks of curves

 \subsection{The procongruence anabelian conjecture for moduli stacks}

 We were not able to prove the anabelian conjecture as stated above and we need to modify it in two ways.
+In the first place, we have to replace the profinite completion with the procongruence completion and then to impose a further condition on automorphisms (cf.\ Definition~\ref{starconditioniso}).

-In the first place, we have to replace the profinite with the procongruence completion.
 In this setting, we proceed as follows.
-Let $\cC^\l\to\cM^\l$ be the universal $n$-punctured, genus $g$ curve and let $\cC^\l_{\ol\xi}$ be the fiber of this curve over the geometric point $\ol\xi$.
-There is then a short exact sequence of algebraic fundamental groups:
+Let us recall that the moduli stack $\cM(S)$ carries a universal $n$-punctured, genus $g$ smooth curve $\cC(S)\to\cM(S)$, where $n=n(S)$ and $g=g(S)$.
+Let then $\cC^\l\to\cM^\l$ be the pull-back of this curve via the natural morphism $\cM^\l\to\cM(S)$ and let $\cC^\l_{\ol\xi}$ be its fiber over the geometric point $\ol\xi$.
+There is a short exact sequence of algebraic fundamental groups:

 The associated outer representation

 is the {\it universal \'etale monodromy representation} associated to the level structure $\cM^\l_\k$.